invisiburu/vue-picker/README.md

 The options are navigatable from the keyboard.
 The opener text is easily customizable.

-This package currently works with Vue 2 versions only.
+The package versions of 2 and higher work with Vue3.
+For Vue2, use prior versions of the package.

 ## Demo
 See the demo: https://invisiburu.github.io/vue-picker/